 Richard's half-sister Maud Holland (a daughter of Joan and her first husband Thomas Holland, Earl of Kent), was seemingly buried in the Abbey in 1392.

 He married Anne daughter of the Emperor Charles IV of Bohemia, and sister of King Wenceslas IV, in Westminster Abbey in January 1382 and was devoted to her.
 She was crowned two days later by Archbishop Courtenay.
 They had no children.
-An illuminated manuscript in the Abbey Library, the Liber Regalis, is said to have been written for use at her coronation.
+An illuminated manuscript, the Liber Regalis, now on display in the Queen's Diamond Jubilee Galleries, is said to have been written for use at her coronation.
 It has three illuminations of coronation scenes (the king alone, queen alone and king and queen together).
 In 1396 Richard married the 7 year old Isabelle of France as his second wife.

 Richard was crowned in the Abbey on 16th July 1377 aged only 10.
 The day before the ceremony he processed on horseback from the Tower of London to Westminster.
 The streets were bustling with entertainers and decorated with bright banners and tapestries.
 This was the first ever coronation procession.